doubleblind-0/BMSD23/README.md

-# Additional Documents for the BMSD23 double-blind revew.
+# Additional Documents for the BMSD23 double-blind review.

 This repository hosts the additional files for the BMSD23 paper under review.